-In 2020 Earthly Angels also performs the program "La Rêveuse" consisting of early French baroque music.
-Players in this program are Heidi Peltoniemi, Eero Palviainen, Aapo Häkkinen and Jani Sunnarborg (also dance).
+In 2020 Earthly Angels performs and records the program "La Rêveuse" consisting of early French baroque music.
+Players in this program are Heidi Peltoniemi, Eero Palviainen/Simone Vallerotonda, Aapo Häkkinen and Jani Sunnarborg (also dance).

 Bookings: info < at > dahlback.fi or vaasabaroque < at > gmail.com.